Hurricane Beryl's remnants bring heavy downpours to Toronto

 -

-Many Saskatchewan residents are concerned over the cost of living – while provincial crown corporations are reporting hundreds of millions in income.
+Many Saskatchewan residents are concerned over the cost of living – while provincial Crown corporations are reporting hundreds of millions of dollars in income.

 -